-Microsoft Office XP Professional Version (includes ACCESS, EXCEL, WORD, POWERPOINT, etc.) software on a home computer.
+Microsoft Office XP or 2003 Professional Version (includes ACCESS, EXCEL, WORD, POWERPOINT, etc.) software on a home computer.

-The labs have Microsoft Office XP installed.
+The labs have Microsoft Office 2003 installed.
 ACCESS is available to students during the scheduled labs and other 'scramble' time.
-Having the software, on-line help, and manuals available at home will be helpful, but is not required.
+Having the software and manuals available at home will be helpful, but is not required.